Skip Navigation

 Students will understand the importance of customer service in hospitality and tourism.

-2. Know and Implement the 3 main objectives of the hospitality and tourism into practical applications (implementation can occur through DECA role plays).
+3. Know and Implement the 3 main objectives of hospitality and tourism into practical applications (implementation can occur through DECA or FBLA role plays and written projects).

 • Make the guest feel welcomed.